LOBsTerr/newsroom_connector/modules/newsroom_connector_media/README.md

-Newsroom Connector Media
+###Newsroom Connector Media

-Newsroom Connector Media configuration
+Contains configurations of media type, image styles and all related fields.